uviclibraries/rstudio/troubleshooting.md

 We often run multiple lines of code together to perform an operation, but when an error message appear, we might not know in which line the error is.
-It it thus good rpactice to run each line at a time to find an error.
+It it thus good practice to run each line at a time to find an error.

 For example, this code results in an error: